ChellalakshmiV/Customer_Churn_Analysis/README.md

 ### Recommendations
 1. **Enhance Tech Support:**
-Allocate resources to enhance technical support services and decrease tech tickets per customer by 0.5%, addressing the higher volume of tech-related issues, we can reduce tech tickets by 2,132.
-Consequently, this leads to a reduction in churn by 2% and an increase in revenue by 0.53%.
+Allocate resources to enhance technical support services and decrease tech tickets per customer by 1%, addressing the higher volume of tech-related issues, resulting in a reduction of approximately 70 tickets.
+Achieve a 3% reduction in churn, retaining an additional 212 customers and an increase in revenue by 3%.

 2. **Improve Retention for New Customers:**
-Implement onboarding programs and early engagement strategies to enhance customer retention during the critical first year and increase 1 st and 2 nd year sale contracts by 5% each which in turn will retain 50 additional customers, boosting revenue by 0.71%.
+Implement onboarding programs and early engagement strategies to enhance customer retention during the critical first year and increase 1 st and 2 nd year sale contracts by 7% each which in turn will retain 70 additional customers, boosting revenue by 0.99%.

 3. **Focus on Senior Citizens:**
-Develop targeted retention strategies for senior citizens, such as personalized support and loyalty programs, to reduce their disproportionately high churn rate which could reduce their churn by 5% and can retain an additional 24 senior customers with a revenue increase of approximately 0.34%.
+Develop targeted retention strategies for senior citizens, such as personalized support and loyalty programs, to reduce their disproportionately high churn rate which could reduce their churn by 7% and can retain an additional 33 senior customers with a revenue increase of approximately 0.47%.

 4. **Promote Long-term Contracts:**
-Incentivize longer-term contracts through discounts or added benefits to improve customer retention and increase one-year and two-year contracts by 5% each.
-This results in 10% additional retention benefit which in turns results in retaining of 70 new customers with longer-term contracts, raising revenue by 0.99%.
+Incentivize longer-term contracts through discounts or added benefits to improve customer retention and increase one-year and two-year contracts by 10% each.
+This results in 10% additional retention benefit which in turns results in retaining of 140 new customers with longer-term contracts, raising revenue by 1.99%.

 ### Dashboard:
 ### Churn Analysis: